5 Procurement Automation Systems & Processes to Streamline Your Purchasing Workflows

 1. Map your existing procurement workflows

-Start by analyzing the workflows you have in place and mapping them out using a flowchart document like this:
+Start by analyzing the procurement workflows you have in place and mapping them out using a flowchart document like this:

-It’s essential to get as detailed as possible so you can parse out the actions thatyou can automate.
+It’s essential to get as detailed as possible so you can parse out the actions that you can automate.
 This mapping may involve creating separate workflows for each step in a larger workflow.

 For example, the above flowchart documents a company’s procurement process as a whole, whereas the one below digs deeper into the steps involved in creating an RFP (request for proposal).